-- a.
-Notify Public Health and use regional reporting system (i.e. Line List, etc.) to record all cases which are part of the outbreak.
-Follow Public Health's requirements and recommendations to manage the outbreak. - b.
-Provide Public Health with the necessary information regarding children and staff. - c.
-Facilitate the collection of stool specimens from ill children after obtaining consent forms from parents. - d.
-Report changes associated with the outbreak and provide updated information about outbreak on a daily basis using regional reporting system. - e.
-Follow Public Health requirements to notify families and staff attending the center of the outbreak (i.e. by posting outbreak notification signs, outbreak advisory letter, etc.).
+a.
+Notify local Public Health and follow their reporting instructions to record all cases which are part of the outbreak (i.e. submit a Line List, etc.).
+Provide Public Health with the necessary information regarding children and staff.

+- b.
+Manage the outbreak by following Public Health's requirements and recommendations. - c.
+Follow Public Health direction to notify families and staff attending the center of the outbreak (i.e. by posting outbreak notification signs, outbreak advisory letter, etc.). - d.
+If required, facilitate the collection of stool specimens from ill children after obtaining consent forms from parents. - e.
+Report changes associated with the outbreak and provide updated information about the outbreak according to Public Health instructions.